Israeli forces kill Palestinian man in West Bank raid | Law-Order

 Israeli forces kill Palestinian man in West Bank raid

-Israeli forces shot dead a Palestinian man during a raid in the city of Nablus early on Monday, the Palestinian health ministry said, the latest incident in more than a year of surging violence in the occupied West Bank.
+Israeli forces shot and killed a Palestinian man during a raid in the city of Nablus early on Monday, the Palestinian health ministry said, the latest incident in more than a year of surging violence in the occupied West Bank.
+The militant Islamic Jihad group claimed the dead man was a member, identifying him as 22-year-old Saleh Sabra.

 - Country: